 Charles Cameron KingstonPrint Page

-A sculpture commemorates former Premier, Charles C. Kingston.
+A statue commemorates former Premier, Charles C. Kingston.

 Charles Cameron Kingston was an early liberal Premier of South Australia serving from 1893 to 1899 with the support of Labor led by John McPherson from 1893 and Lee Batchelor from 1897 in the House of Assembly, winning the 1893, 1896, and 1899 state elections against the conservatives.